Wealthfront Automated Bond Portfolio Methodology White Paper

 Defining Bond Asset Classes and Sub-Asset Classes

-We aim to build Automated Bond portfolios that maximize after-tax after-fee yield with a limited amount of risk using low-cost bond ETFs.
-The estimated volatility of the Automated Bond portfolio is approximately halfway between our Cash Account, which has almost zero market risk, and the lowest risk versions of our Classic and Socially Responsible Automated Investing Accounts.
+We aim to build Automated Bond Portfolios that seek to maximize after-tax after-fee yield with a limited amount of risk using low-cost bond ETFs.
+The estimated volatility of the Automated Bond Portfolio is designed to be approximately halfway between our Cash Account, which has almost zero market risk, and the lowest risk versions of our Classic and Socially Responsible Automated Investing Accounts.

 We start by defining a broad set of fixed-income asset classes and sub-asset classes as the universe of potential investments for our portfolios.
 These asset classes provide exposure to interest rate risk (duration) and credit risk in varying amounts, providing diversified sources of yield.